-NAME OF TRE ATMENT PLANT/WORKS: 1.
-Type of efflu ent (please also refer to Section D for classifications): 2.
-Site of works 4 a site plan indicating the exact location (or intended location) of the works.
-This plan should e (as a minimum): 2.1.1 General location of the works with regards to settlements, main roads, boreholes, rivers etc. 2.1.2 Layout plan of property showing all existing and proposed water pipes and effluent and drainage lines in distinctive colours.
-2.1.3 Topographical plan/area photograph/contour plans showing the property and effluent treatment plant in relation to residential areas, rivers, pans, dams, lakes and boreholes.
-2.1.4 Contour plans indicating the exact location of the effluent treatment works and point of discharge of final effluent in relation to watercourses that drain the area.
-2.1.5 Give the following information: 2.1.5.1 Distance to nearest inhabitants:m 2.1.5.2 Distance to nearest water abstraction point (e.g. river, borehole):m 2.1.5.3 Distance to nearest watercourse (e.g. dry river) and specify:m 2.1.5.4 Wind direction (main/normal) 2.2 Submit overall details of works:
+2.1 Submit a site plan indicating the exact location (or intended location) of the works.
+This plan should indicate (as a minimum):

+- 2.1.1 General location of the works with regards to settlements, main roads, boreholes, rivers etc. - 2.1.2 Layout plan of property showing all existing and proposed water pipes and effluent and drainage lines in distinctive colours. - 2.1.3 Topographical plan/area photograph/contour plans showing the property and effluent treatment plant in relation to residential areas, rivers, pans, dams, lakes and boreholes. - 2.1.4 Contour plans indicating the exact location of the effluent treatment works and point of discharge of final effluent in relation to watercourses that drain the area. - 2.1.5 Give the following information: - 2.1.5.1 Distance to nearest inhabitants: - 2.1.5.2 Distance to nearest water abstraction point (e.g. river, borehole): \\\\\m

+2.1.5.3 Distance to nearest watercourse (e.g. dry river) and specify: \\\\\m

+2.1.5.4 Wind direction (main/normal)

+2.2 Submit overall details of works:

 - 2.2.1 Type of effluent treatment system and a brief description of its method of operation.
-(If domestic effluents are dealt with by the local authority please enclose a letter from the authority confirming this agreement). - 2.2.2 Flow diagram/mass balances to show the present average quantities of incoming water, recycled water, final outflow, seepage and evaporation losses (all in m/day). - 2.2.3 Layout orientation drawing indicating all major treatment units and fence around works. - 2.2.4 Complete flow diagram and key design parameters to include: - 2.2.4.1 Dimensions and design capacities of each unit process; - 2.2.4.2 Process Flow Diagram(s) and major instrumentation employed, e.g. water meters; - 2.2.4.3 Loadings on the system (e.g. hydraulic, COD, BOD, nitrogen, phosphate); - 2.2.5 Indicate allowances that have been made for future expansion and increased loads (if any). - 2.2.6 Methods of sludge disposal or recirculation. - 2.2.7 Disinfection of the final effluent (indicate dosing type, method, retention period and optimum disinfectant level in final effluent). - Monitoring boreholes for monitoring groundwater pollution over time must be available within 500 m of the point of final effluent discharge. - 4.
+(If domestic effluents are dealt with by the local authority please enclose a letter from the authority confirming this agreement). - 2.2.2 Flow diagram/mass balances to show the present average quantities of incoming water, recycled water, final outflow, seepage and evaporation losses (all in m/day). - 2.2.3 Layout orientation drawing indicating all major treatment units and fence around works. - 2.2.4 Complete flow diagram and key design parameters to include: - 2.2.4.1 Dimensions and design capacities of each unit process; - 2.2.4.2 Process Flow Diagram(s) and major instrumentation employed, e.g. water meters; - 2.2.4.3 Loadings on the system (e.g. hydraulic, COD, BOD, nitrogen, phosphate); - 2.2.5 Indicate allowances that have been made for future expansion and increased loads (if any). - 2.2.6 Methods of sludge disposal or recirculation. - 2.2.7 Disinfection of the final effluent (indicate dosing type, method, retention period and optimum disinfectant level in final effluent). - 3.
+Monitoring boreholes for monitoring groundwater pollution over time must be available within 500 m of the point of final effluent discharge. - 4.
 Please note: Additional information is required for new treatment plants (e.g. an environmental impact assessment) details can be obtained from the Department of Water Affairs and Forestry. - All relevant information must be included with this application.
 It is a criminal offence to deliberately withhold vital information relevant to this application.
 Where applicants are found to be in contravention with this requirement, they may/will be prosecuted.